simulanis-dev-yokesh-j/Unity-MCP-2o/Assets/root/Documentation~/README.md

 2. Click configure on your MCP client.
 3. Restart your MCP client.
 4. Make sure `AI Connector` is "Connected" after restart.
 5. Test AI connection in your Client (Cursor, Claude Desktop).
 Type any question or task into the chat.
-Somethign like:
+Something like:
 ```
 Explain my scene hierarchy
 ```